 In Vietnam, the Lunar New Year Festival is called Tết – the shortened name of Tết Nguyên Đán which means “Feast of the First Morning of the First Day”.
 It starts at the transition of the lunar calendar and lasts for at least three days.
 Traditionally, the first day of Tết is reserved for the family and that is why many people return home for Tết (similar to Christmas in Western countries).
 During subsequent days, people visit relatives, friends, and colleagues or go to Buddhist temples to give donations and to get their fortune told.
 They temporarily forget about the trouble of the past year and hope for a better upcoming year.

-Tết is accompanied by several customs, such as ancestor worship, New Year’s greeting, house cleaning, giving lucky money and cooking holiday food.
-It sounds superstitious and strenuous as first, but the true meaning behind these traditions is to connect people.
+Tết is accompanied by several customs, such as ancestor worship, New Year’s greeting, house cleaning, giving lucky money, and cooking holiday food.
+It sounds superstitious and strenuous at first, but the true meaning behind these traditions is to connect people.

 Áo dài is commonly worn by women but can also be worn by men.
-The male version, however, is slightly different in fitting style, garment types (usually thicker fabrics), colours and patterns.
+The male version, however, is slightly different in fitting style, garment types (usually thicker fabrics), colors, and patterns.
 Children also have their own version of áo dài.
-It looks typically simpler and made of materials that are lighter than the one for adults such as wool or linen.
-In most case, áo dài for girls are collarless, while those for boys still have collars.
+It looks typically simpler and made of materials that are lighter than the ones for adults such as wool or linen.
+In most cases, áo dài for girls are collarless, while those for boys still have collars.

 Another interesting Tết tradition is the giving of lucky money.
 Lucky money is a monetary gift that is given during the holiday.
 The elders and adults hand them to the younger generations, in exchange for greetings for health and longevity.
 Typically, the lucky money is contained in a red envelope and is called lì xì or mừng tuổi.

 Tết is a wonderful celebration and everyone is welcomed.
 However, there are a few things that foreign visitors should keep in mind.